lackhand/princess/typography.md

 A term
 : Its definition or description
-{:}

 But at other times, you'll encounter them looking more like a table:

-Another term : Its definition or description
+Another term
-A third term : Its definition or description
-A fourth term
-: Its definition or description
+: Its definition or description (needs to be on a newline in the .md)

-A fifth term
+A third term
 : You get the idea
 {:.dtable}

+If it's not followed by 3+ newlines, expect this to follow the definition of the third term.
 </details>